System of Grading

 **Schools may have more specific policies and procedures related to student appeals and grievances that supersede this process.
 If enrolled in the nursing program, please see the School of Nursing website and/or the appropriate School of Nursing student handbook for the "Academic Appeal Policy".

 ***The committee has the right to make judgments regarding the manner in which an instructor applies his/her rules, taking into consideration such issues as fairness, consistency, and the communication of standards.
-The committee will make judgments regarding the severity of an instructor's rules against plagiarism, late papers, irregular attendance, etc. Such judgments will be made and enforced by the division chair or dean of school and the Dean of Faculty.
+The committee will not make judgments regarding the severity of an instructor's rules against plagiarism, late papers, irregular attendance, etc. Such judgments will be made and enforced by the division chair or dean of school and the Dean of Faculty.